binnyva/gatsby-garden/README.md

 gatsby build
 ```

+PS: You'll need to use `gatsby build --prefix-paths` if you are using a sub-directory for publishing your content.

 ### Modifying

 If you want to change something, edit the code in the `src` folder.
 You'll need a bit of JavaScript knowledge to do this.
 To do this well, you'll need to know how [Gatsby works](https://www.gatsbyjs.com/docs/tutorial/).